eslint/rfcs/designs/2023-only-run-reporting-rules/README.md

 given rules marked as `off`, as if this function handled existing behavior then users of the API would have to mimic that when attempting to extend it.

+This API should be added to `VerifyOptions`, and will be passed into and utilized within the `runRules` function during the `configuredRules` loop, after the check for disabled rules and the rule existing.
+The `ruleId`, `rule`, rule configuration from `getRuleOptions`, and `severity` should be passed into the predicate function as an object.

-The flag would be implemented by passing a predicate function that only returns true for rules that have been set to `error`, thus filtering out any that are marked as `warn`.
+The alteration to the `--quiet` flag would be implemented by passing a predicate function to the API that only returns true for rules that have been set to `error`, thus filtering out any that are marked as `warn`.

 The check for unused `eslint-disable` directives (`--report-unused-disable-directives`) should continue to mark `warn` rules as used, even when running with `--quiet`.
 As the